moccalotto/kaos/_rulebook/rules.md

 **Escaping evil destinies**: You spend 50 APs to escape an evil destiny.

 **Super parry**: You spend 2 AP to use your Melee Combat as your Defense Score to avoid a single attack.

 ## Magic
-There are two types of magic: thaumaturgy and witchcraft.
+There are two types of magic: thaumaturgy and witchcraft, each have an applicable skill that the magic user must know in order to cast them.
-Witchcraft is magic of the mind, of spirits and of nature.
-Thaumaturgy is magic of energy, the elements and other planes.

-A magic user cannot cast spells while wearing armor og using a shield.
+A magic user cannot cast spells while wearing armor, using a shield or wearing extreme cold weather gear.
-They can use weapons just fine though.

 Casting spells drain a number of hit points from the magic user.
 The number of HP drained depends on the power of the spell.

+Magic users cannot be healed (naturally, magically or otherwise) if they have cast any spells withing the last hour.

-Spells have certain requirements that must be met in order to or cast them.
+Spells have a Skill Score requirements that must be met in order to or cast them.
 A magic user that does not meet these requirements can still cast these spells, but the HP drain is quadrupled.

-A cast can also specialize in a number of spells (the applicable skill score divided by 10) Casting a spell that you are specialized in only requires half the normal amount of HP.
+A magic user can specialize in a number of spells equal to their applicable Skill Score / 10.
+Casting a spell that you are specialized in only requires half the normal amount of HP.

-Magic users cannot be healed, magically or otherwise, if they have cast any spells withing the last hour.
+A magic user can only specialize in a spell if they meet the Skill Score requirements.

+Unless otherwise specified, spells affect a single target (the subject) within 10 squares that is visible to the caster.